rol3and77/Climate_modeling/README2.md

 ## 2. Second Cell

-Insert the `requirements.txt` file in this cell.
+Insert the `app.py` file in this cell.

 ```
 %%writefile app.py